 All construction/maintenance crews and inspectors shall be provided with radio and cellular telephone access that is operational in all work areas and access routes to allow for immediate reporting of fires.
 Communication pathways and equipment shall be tested and confirmed operational each day prior to initiating construction/maintenance activities at each work site.
 All fires shall be reported to the fire agencies with jurisdiction in the area immediately upon discovery of the ignition.
 All construction/maintenance personnel shall be trained in fire-safe actions, initial attack firefighting, and fire reporting.
 All construction/maintenance personnel shall be trained and equipped to extinguish small fires in order to prevent them from growing into more serious threats.
 All construction/maintenance personnel shall carry at all times a laminated card and be provided a hard hat sticker that list pertinent telephone numbers for reporting fires and defining immediate steps to take if a fire starts.
-Information on laminated contact cards and hard hat stickers shall be updated and redistributed to all construction/maintenance personnel and outdated cards and hard hat stickers shall be destroyed prior to the initiation of construction/maintenance activities on the day the information change goes into effect.
+Information on laminated contact cards and hard hat stickers shall be updated and redistributed to all construction/maintenance personnel and outdated cards and hard hat stickers shall be updated to all construction/maintenance personnel and outdated cards and hard hat stickers shall be information of construction/maintenance activities on the day the information change goes into effect.